jacobsamo/Mixie/README.md

 If you have found or believe you have found any vulnerabilities than please read our [security policy](./SECURITY.md) for more information.

+## Licensing

+This project is licensed under the [GPL 3.0](./LICENSE) and all apps are licensed under [AGPL 3.0](./apps/meally.com.au/LICENSE). please for each part that you plan to copy or redistribute read the lisente for that part. if it's not clear please contact us. if the part doesn't have a license than refer to the global license.

 ## General idea

 As meally is very new most of the features below won't be implemented straight away however these will be implemented going into the future.